LovelaceSquare/lovelacesquare/Codes/O ALS/README.md

    - At each iteration, explained variance (r²) and lack of fit (LOF) are computed (`lofNaN.m`)
    - Algorithm halts when relative LOF improvement < 1e-12 or max iterations reached

-This method is well-suited for chemometrics, spectroscopy, or any domain requiring robust PCA on incomplete datasets.
+This method is well-suited for chemometrics, spectroscopy, or any domain as long as the dataset is bilinear and the number of component is well approximated.

 ---